gitcoinco/web/docs/RUNNING_LOCALLY_DOCKER.md

 The development server is conditioned with a representative sampling of test data fixtures outlined below:

-* 20ish users doing a variety things
+* 20ish users doing a variety of things
 * Bounties in various statuses - so you can get to work!
 * Grants - ask some friends to support your work on Gitcoin
 * A variety of Kudos for you to send to everybody hard at work on bounties